-The High School French syllabus aims to develop the four major skill areas of listening, speaking, reading and writing.
+Through the Australian Curriculum subelements for Languages, 'Communication' and 'Understanding', the High School French syllabus aims to develop the four major skill areas of listening, speaking, reading and writing.
 These communication skills are based on everyday French, used in familiar situations.
 As the course progresses they include more complex vocabulary and structures.
 French is used as much as possible in the classroom to maximise students' exposure to the language.

 A cultural awareness program is integrated into the course.
-This aims to familiarise students with various aspects of the French way of life, and to develop their understanding and appreciation of the French people and their culture.
+This aims to familiarise students with various aspects of the francophone way of life, and to develop their understanding and appreciation of the francophone culture.
 The school is currently seeking to establish a 'sister-school' and exchange program with a new school in France.